 Sweeten your yogurt oats however you like or just embrace the tang of plain yogurt.
 Add any and all toppings you can dream up - berries, chopped fruit, seeds, coconut, granola, spices, cereal, jelly, nut butter...

 Just look at that thick and creamy yogurt below!
 I'm sure some of you understand my excitement over something as seemingly insignificant as thick and creamy yogurt.
 It's so luscious!

 I hope you enjoy the magical simplicity that is Vegan Yogurt Oats.
 If you try them, share a photo with me on insta @myquietkitchen, or comment here on the blog to share your version!

 2-Minute Easy Vegan Yogurt Oats

 - ½ cup rolled oats

-- sweetener of choice, such as maple syrup, agave, stevia, monk fruit (to taste)
+- sweetener of choice, such as maple syrup, agave, stevia, or monk fruit, to taste

 - ½ tsp vanilla extract, optional